jaroslavlanger/jaroslavlanger/code/git/git.md

 ### Branching (git branch, git checkout)

-The default branch (and usually the main one) is called "master".
+The main branch is by default called "main".
+In the past, it was often called "master".
-It is handy to create a new branch once you want to create new feature.
+Good practise is to create a separate branch for development.

 ```sh
 # Show branches - the current is marked with asterix